-Many of yoga's physical benefits are well-known, such as improved strength and flexibility.
+Many of physical education's benefits are well-known, such as improved strength and flexibility.
 It also is known to reduce stress, improve concentration and lift mood, as well an expand lung capacity and slow the heart-rate.

 Students participate in daily physical activities.
 Although P.E. is being phased out in many public schools, its benefits—from skill development to the creation of lifelong healthy habits—are well documented.
 At CNS, we believe it is important to cultivate daily habits for a healthy mind and body.